Lukemedrano2001/api-restful-spring-boot-jpa/README.md

 ## License
-Este projeto está licenciado sob a Licença MIT - [LICENSE](LICENSE).
+Este projeto está licenciado sob a Licença MIT.